UnderLogic/toml-serialization/Documentation~/src/type-serialization/integer.md

 **NOTE:** 64-bit unsigned integers (`ulong`) is not supported because TOML does not support them.

-## Number Styles

-By default, integer values are serialized in the decimal (base 10) format.

 ## Serialization

-Integer values are serialized as a [TOML integer](https://toml.io/en/v1.0.0#integer), in decimal (base 16) by default.
+Integer values are serialized as a [TOML integer](https://toml.io/en/v1.0.0#integer), in decimal (base 10) by default.

 The number format can be changed by specifying one of the following attributes: